OmarNaru1110/byto-website-frontend/README.md

-# byto
+  # Byto Website UI Design

-This is a code bundle for Byto.
+  This is a code bundle for Byto Website UI Design.
 The original project is available at https://www.figma.com/design/dWmHoMGu1nQvQ370m6bSeK/Byto-Website-UI-Design.

   ## Running the code

   Run `npm i` to install the dependencies.

   Run `npm run dev` to start the development server.